cewing/training.python_web/source/presentations/session06.rst

 .. container::

     This process is called ``dispatch``.
 There are many possible approaches.

-    You've seen one approach in the Learning Journal you built with Pyramid.

     Let's begin by designing this piece of our app.